 Muscle, joint, and bone pain

 Pain from the muscles, joints, and bones is called musculoskeletal.
-This type of pain is felt in areas where there is normal sensation, such as above the level of a SCI in an individual who has a complete injury, and also below the level of a SCI in an individual with an incomplete injury and preservation of sensation below the level of injury.
+This type of pain is felt in areas where there is normal sensation, such as above the level of a SCI in an individual who has a complete injury, and also below the level of a Spinal Cord Injury in an individual with an incomplete injury and preservation of sensation below the level of injury.

 Musculoskeletal pain may feel ‘dull’, ‘achy’, or ‘sharp’ and usually happens during certain movements or positions.
-After SCI, musculoskeletal pain often comes from shoulder and wrist injuries, neck and back strain, or muscle spasms.
+After Spinal Cord Injury, musculoskeletal pain often comes from shoulder and wrist injuries, neck and back strain, or muscle spasms.

 Internal organ pain